-Gentu's SMS messaging system not only allows you to send SMS messages directly to patients, but can also send automatic SMS appointment reminders to your patients' specified mobile phone number.
-This article will discuss these two methods of sending SMS Messages.
+Gentu's SMS messaging system not only allows you to send SMS messages directly to patients, but can also send automatic SMS appointment reminders to your patients to remind them of upcoming appointments.

-In this page, ad hoc SMS messages is the term used to describe sending a once-off message directly to an individual patient, either via the appointment book or via the patient's Details screen.
-Automated SMS appointment reminders is the term used to describe Gentu's automatic sending of messages three days prior to an appointment.
+- In this page, ad hoc SMS messages is the term used to describe sending a once-off message directly to an individual patient.

-Please see our dedicated SMS Settings article for information on enabling and configuring SMS messages in Gentu.
+Please see our dedicated SMS Settings & Message Template article for information on enabling and configuring SMS messages in Gentu.

 Once you have enabled Automated SMS Appointment Reminders in Settings, Gentu will automatically send an SMS appointment reminder to patients who have a valid mobile phone number recorded in Patient Details.